 Welcome.
-I’m a researcher and consultant based in Nairobi.
-Currently I’m working with Raising Voices to prevent violence against children in schools.
+I’m a researcher and consultant based in London.
+I’m available for consultancy projects.

 I work to advance justice and create better governance through useful research.